-Changes in the law or the reimbursement method could affect the scope of payments for services, as well as for insurance coverage and the product business.
+Changes in the law, the reimbursement method and the health care program could affect the scope of payments for services, as well as for insurance coverage and the product business.
 This could have a significant adverse impact on the assets and liabilities, financial position, and results of operations.
 Generally, our aim is to counter such possible regulatory risks through enhanced performance and cost reductions.